BenJerke/BenJerke/README.md

 ## Hello everyone!
-I'm Ben!
+I'm Ben.
 My pronouns are he/him, and I live in Columbus, Ohio.
-I build web apps, databases, and scripts to solve problems and have fun.
-I like Java, JavaScript, Python, and C#; and I want to learn Kotlin and Rust.
-My current project is a portfolio website that I've just containerized with Docker.
-I'm planning to deploy it to a Digital Ocean droplet, which I'd like to use for hosting other fun stuff too!
-Once that's done, I want to update my Sudoku project so that it can run on the web (and maybe support multiplayer).

-I'm currently looking for work.
-If you'd like to hire me, that's fantastic!
-My LinkedIn profile is [here!](https://www.linkedin.com/in/benjerke614/)
-If you'd like to collaborate on a project, I'd like that too!
-You can e-mail me at benj427@gmail.com - but please follow me on here first, so's I know who you are.
+My LinkedIn profile is [here!](https://www.linkedin.com/in/benjerke614/) If you'd like to collaborate on a project, you can e-mail me at benj427@gmail.com

 Have a great day, and good luck with whatever you're working on!